The seeker studies two versions of the Bhagavad Gita (Gandhi, Swami Vidyaprakashananda) in English / Hindi / Spanish

 How to study the Bhagavad Gita

-The Gita Institute works with two versions of the Bhagavad Gita, both translated into Spanish by Pedro Nonell
+The Bhagavad Gita Institute works with two versions of the Bhagavad Gita, both translated into Spanish by Pedro Nonell

 1- Gita according to Gandhi (with Comments by Swami Sivananda)

-Bhagavad Gita Course (Yoga Philosophy) according to Gandhi, comments Sivananda) in Spanish
+Bhagavad Gita Course (Philosophy of Yoga) according to Gandhi, comments Sivananda) in Spanish

-Gandhi is a magnificent example of how the Bhagavad Gita influenced the peaceful independence of India and many African and Asian colonies, being the most important Ahimsa movement in the history of humanity.
-Furthermore, Gandhi laid down part of the socio-economic pillars of the new India (abolition of castes, harmony between religions, application of the national Yajna or “sacrifice” for the creation of a trust fund for the poorest..)
 And Gandhi was a “normal person”, with family, work and political obligations.
 Gandhi's version is one of the most accessible that exists, being ideal for getting started in the Bhagavad Gita.
 The focus is mostly on Karma Yoga (Path of Selfless Action).

 Example of Chapter 18 of the Bhagavad Gita according to Gandhi